MarkDCgh/SimpleTris/README.md

 # SimpleTris
-A text-based simple tris game made to learn the basics of coding
+A text-based simple tris game made to learn the basics of coding.
+Made at 15 years old

+# Installation
+Just Git Clone the code